SMC-AAU-CPH/smc-cph.github.io/_posts/2022-12-09-kriswent-towards-a-claptrap-speaking-kastle-maus.md

 categories: interactive-music
 author: Kristian Wentzel
 image: /assets/image/2022_12_09_kriswent_kastle_maus.jpg
-keywords: mct, modular synthesis, puppets, interactive music systems
+keywords: SMC, modular synthesis, puppets, interactive music systems
 excerpt: "Once upon a time, there was a maus living in a kastle.."
 ---

 # Introduction

 It's the most beautiful time of the year!
-The time of the year when MCT projects are due and exams keep competing for your attention.
-As for the beautiful part of it, this means that the MCT perimeters will showcase telematic performances and instruments you didn't knew you wanted to experience.
+The time of the year when SMC projects are due and exams keep competing for your attention.
+As for the beautiful part of it, this means that the SMC perimeters will showcase telematic performances and instruments you didn't knew you wanted to experience.

 This is the story of my project in Interactive Music Systems, trough it's early stages and aaaaalmost to it's final iteration.
 I hope you enjoy it!